charmbracelet/soft-serve/README.md

 #### LFS Configuration

-Soft Serve supports both Git LFS [HTTP](https://github.com/git-lfs/git-lfs/blob/main/docs/api/README.md) and [SSH](https://github.com/git-lfs/git-lfs/blob/main/docs/proposals/ssh_adapter.md) protocols our of the box, there is no need to do any extra set up.
+Soft Serve supports both Git LFS [HTTP](https://github.com/git-lfs/git-lfs/blob/main/docs/api/README.md) and [SSH](https://github.com/git-lfs/git-lfs/blob/main/docs/proposals/ssh_adapter.md) protocols out of the box, there is no need to do any extra set up.

 Use the `lfs` config section to customize your Git LFS server.